 “Don’t worry about that asshole; his brain is half fried anyway.”

 “From what?”
 James asked, looking up at the old man.
 John Crawford said nothing and turned to go up to the deck.
-James continued walking past each bunk room until; finally, he reached his own.
+James continued walking to his own bunk, bewildered.
 It had been the first time Crawford had said more than a word to him, much less shown kindness.